toml-lang/toml/README.md

 ```

 Arrays can also be multiline.
 So in addition to ignoring whitespace, arrays also
-ignore newlines between the brackets.
-Terminating commas are ok before the
+ignore newlines, and comments before those newlines, between the brackets.
-closing bracket.
+Terminating commas are ok before the closing bracket.

 ```toml
 arr7 = [